 Each ECTS credit equates to an expected total study time of 25 hours.
 The expected total study time is 1500 hours per year (60 credits).
-The distribution of timetabled versus independent study hours will be: Year 1 (579/921), Year 2 (524/976), Year 3 (343/1157), and Year 4 (185/1315).
+The distribution of timetabled versus independent study hours will be: Year 1 (579/921), Year 2 (524/976), Year 3 (343/1157), and Year 4 (varies according to partner institution).
 These time distributions are indicative only and may be subject to minor changes, which we will communicate to you at the start of each year if applicable.
-The Year 3 and Year 4 time distributions will vary slightly depending on the choice of electives.
+The Year 3 time distribution will vary slightly depending on the choice of electives.